iEmmanuel104/SARA/client/doc.md

-# SARA Project Knowledge Base
+# DWELLR Project Knowledge Base

 ## Project Overview

-SARA (Shortlet Apartment Realtor Agent) is an AI-powered rental platform that revolutionizes the shortlet accommodation search experience through a conversational interface and personalized recommendations.
+DWELLR (Shortlet Apartment Realtor Agent) is an AI-powered rental platform that revolutionizes the shortlet accommodation search experience through a conversational interface and personalized recommendations.
 The platform combines AI technology with a comprehensive property management system to deliver an intuitive, user-friendly experience for finding and booking short-term accommodations.

 The application follows a client-server architecture, with a Next.js frontend and NestJS backend, leveraging advanced AI capabilities through Vercel AI SDK and Coinbase Agent Kit.